 However, as with all products, there are times when neem oil isn’t the best option.

 For this reason, you should always consider the rules on neem oil usage before attempting to apply it.

 How To Apply Neem Oil

-It’s important to know how to properly mix neem and apply neem oil, as improper use may harm beneficial insects, aquatic life, or even your plants.
+However, it’s important to know how to properly mix neem and apply neem oil, as improper use may harm beneficial insects, aquatic life, or even your plants.

-Where NOT to use Neem OIl
+Where NOT to Use Neem Oil

 Here’s a key list of when you should avoid using certain neem products:

 - NEVER use foliar sprays during the day, as bees and other beneficial insects and pollinators may contact it.
 Read Neem Oil and Bees.

 - NEVER use neem foliar sprays near a beehive, as the wind may carry droplets to the nest.